d0u9/Linux-Device-Driver/02_getting_start_with_driver_development/01_development_with_qemu.md

 ## Test

-When the building process is finished, run the command below to test if it works properly.
+When the building process finishes, run the command below to test if it works properly.

 ```